neondatabase/postgresql_anonymizer/README.md

 Warning
 ------------------------------------------------------------------------------

-*This is projet is at an early stage of development and should used carefully.*
+*This is project is at an early stage of development and should be used carefully.*

-We need your feedback and ideas !
-Let us know what you think of this tool,how it fits your needs and what features are missing.
+We need your feedback and ideas!
+Let us know what you think of this tool, how it fits your needs and what features are missing.

 You can either [open an issue] or send a message at <contact@dalibo.com>.